Capital gains tax made simple: CGT guide for Australian investors

 Change your sale allocation methods

-The capital gains tax report also allows you to specify the sale allocation method at the overall portfolio and individual holding level to determine your optimum position, including:
+The capital gains tax report also allows you to specify the sale allocation method at the overall portfolio and individual holding level to determine your optimal position, including:

 The sale allocation method can be changed for specific holdings or for the entire portfolio: